rodrigovcesar/TippleCodeChallengeBackend/README.md

 ## Changes to the original project structure

 In order to add other projects to the solution, the original project was moved to the directory `CodeChallengeBackend`.
-As a consequence please `cd` into the directory before executing `dotnet run`:
+As a consequence please `cd` into the directory `CodeChallengeBackend` before executing `dotnet run`:

 ~~~
 C:\TechTest\CodeChallengeBackend>dotnet run